hendrik-weiler/phpbc/readme.md

 # phpcb

 Let pages have a code behind class. <br>
-A shortlink generator example is included.
+A shortlink generator and twitter example is included.

 Version: preview